cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 ------------

-Having an ambitious or provocative framing question such as _"How can we make continuous delivery a reality in our organisation by 2018?"_ helps people beforehand when thinking about proposing sessions, and also helps to keep the session topics somewhat coherent.
+Having an ambitious or provocative framing question such as _"How can we make continuous delivery a reality in our organisation by next January?"_ helps people beforehand when thinking about proposing sessions, and also helps to keep the session topics somewhat coherent.